LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 }
 ```

-Defining an assertion like this allows NASA to log the error with a specified routine, and allows for error return.
+Defining an assertion like this allows NASA to log the error with a specified routine and allows for error return.

 ### 6. Variables should be declared in their lowest scope

 In C this is the best way to accomplish data hiding.
 It also makes debugging easier by reducing the surface area of things to modify.
 This rule works well in combination with rule 3 since once the function is done the stack is cleared of its work.
-Within this rule is prefereance for "pure" functions.
+Within this rule is a prefereance for "pure" functions.
 These are functions that don't modify global state, don't indirectly modify caller data, and don't store a local state.
 This can be further aided with the use of const and enums.
 Anything that shouldn't be modified should have const.
 I would like to add to this rule to keep variable names clear for easier auditing.

 ### 7. Check all return values of non-void functions and validate passed in parameters